Tag Archives: packraft speed

 Skeg-wheel trolley!

-Generic, over-tall Chinese-made skeg.
+Generic, over-tall skeg.
+Snap-prone but trimable.

 grabgumskeg

-Some flat-floored IKS have up to three (imo, a gimmick) and many skegs on Chinese-made IKs are unnecessarily tall (too deep) which makes them snap-prone.
+Some flat-floored IKS have up to three (imo, a gimmick), and many skegs on Chinese-made IKs are unnecessarily tall (too deep) which makes them snap-prone.
 Just about all skegs can be easily removed by hand, because in shallow rivers you might want to do so to avoid grounding.
 You can as easily buy a spare and trim it with a hacksaw.

 Original over-sized Gumotex alloy skeg on the left.
 Later smaller; now tough plastic.